-ART 100 Art Appreciation (3 cr.)
+ART 100 - ART APPRECIATION (3 CR.)

 Introduces art from prehistoric times to the present day.
 Describes architectural styles, sculpture, photography, printmaking, and painting techniques.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
 Lecture 3 hours per week.

-ART 101 History and Appreciation of Art I (3 cr.)
+ART 101 - HISTORY AND APPRECIATION OF ART I (3 CR.)

 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
 ART 101 and 102 may be taken out of order.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
 Part I of II.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
 Lecture 3 hours per week.

-ART 102 History and Appreciation of Art II (3 cr.)
+ART 102 - HISTORY AND APPRECIATION OF ART II (3 CR.)

 Presents the history and interpretation of architecture, sculpture, and painting.
 Begins with prehistoric art and follows the development of western civilization to the present.
 ART 101 and 102 may be taken out of order.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
 Part II of II.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
 Lecture 3 hours per week.

-ART 106 History of Modern Art (3 cr.)
+ART 106 - HISTORY OF MODERN ART (3 CR.)

 Surveys the history of modern architecture, sculpture, painting, and graphic arts in representational and nonrepresentational forms.
 Focuses on the periods and movements that influenced the arts of the twentieth century.
 Emphasizes contemporary art forms, particularly the interaction between art and society, industry, and design.
-Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 if required by reading placement test.
+Prerequisites: English placement recommendation for ENG 111 and satisfactory completion of ENG 4 or equivalent if required by reading placement test.
 Lecture 3 hours per week.

-ART 121 Drawing I (4 cr.)
+ART 121 - DRAWING I (4 CR.)